 As the training progresses you will be taught how to handle the aircraft under instruments, emergency procedures, holds, airways flying, procedural approaches and let-downs to commercial standards.

 You must have completed the multiple choice examinations produced by EASA (European Union Aviation Safety Agency).
 To complete these examinations you must enroll at an approved ground training facility, which can mean you will complete your study in a class-room based environment or you can choose to do this by distance learning, of which there are several UK providers.

 For the issue of an IR, you must have completed all of the above requirements, you will then be required to undertake a Licensing Skills Test with an approved CAA Examiner.
 Having passed this you can apply to the CAA for the issue of your Instrument Rating.

 So, what are the specific privileges of holding an Instrument Rating?

-The holder of a JAR-IR is permitted to:
+The holder of a EASA-IR is permitted to:

 - Fly in all weather conditions

 - Fly in airways in accordance with either your CPL or PPL licence.